Page Reviewed / Updated - Mar. 2019

 Assistive Community Care Services (ACCS) program is an option for Vermont residents who are currently enrolled in the community Medicaid program and are residing in or are moving into Level III assisted living facilities and residential care homes.
 Functionally, these individuals cannot reside independently in their homes, but they do not have to require the level of care typically provided in nursing homes.
 That being said, their level of care need can be as great as that which is provided in a nursing home.
 By helping participants remain in assisted living, the state can avoid more expensive nursing home care.
 Through the ACCS program, eligible applicants are provided personal care service, routine nursing services, medication monitoring, and other benefits in Medicaid-approved residential care homes and assisted living homes.

 The services available through the ACCS program can be accessed via Community Medicaid and is an entitlement if an individual is enrolled in Medicaid.
 (In Vermont, the Medicaid program is also referred to as Green Mountain Care).
-ACCS services are also available via Long Term Care Medicaid such as Choices for Care (CFC), which as of January 31, 2015, consolidated with the Vermont Global Commitment to Health Waiver.
+ACCS services are also available via Long Term Care Medicaid, such as Choices for Care (CFC), which as of January 31, 2015, operates under the Vermont Global Commitment to Health Waiver, a section 1115 demonstration waiver.

 The ACCS program is administered by the Vermont Department of Disabilities, Aging and Independent Living.

-It’s important to note that those who have a monthly income in excess of the PIL, yet still cannot afford the full cost of care, may still be eligible for Medicaid and ACCS by utilizing what is called an income spend-down.
+It’s important to note that those who have a monthly income in excess of the PIL, yet still cannot afford their full cost of care, may still be eligible for Medicaid and ACCS by utilizing what is called an income spend-down.
 Medical bills and other care expenses can go towards meeting the spend-down.
 For example, let’s take an individual who lives in Chittenden County, resides in an approved Medicaid provider home, and has a monthly income of $1,200.
-Since the PIL inside of Chittenden County is $1,125, the individual has a monthly income that is $75 in excess of the PIL.
-In this case, once the individual pays $75 towards medical costs and ACCS services, Medicaid will kick in the remainder.
+Since the PIL inside of Chittenden County is $1,158, the individual has a monthly income that is $42 in excess of the PIL.
+In this case, once the individual pays $42 / month towards medical costs and ACCS services, Medicaid will kick in the remainder.

-It’s important to note, ACCS does not cover the cost of room and board.
-However, individuals are entitled to a monthly personal needs allowance of $82.
+It’s important to note that ACCS does not cover the cost of room and board.
+However, individuals are entitled to a monthly personal needs allowance, also referred to as a minimum personal spending amount, of $93.
 With ACCS, consumer direction of services is not available.

 For additional information on the ACCS program, download the Vermont Department of Disabilities, Aging and Independent Living PDF.

-If an individual is not currently on Medicaid, they first need to apply for Medicaid.
-One’s local Area Agency on Aging office can one assist in applying for Medicaid.
-If you are not eligible for Medicaid, one might consider working with a Medicaid planner to gain eligibility.
+Individuals not currently on Medicaid need to first apply for Medicaid.
+One’s local Area Agency on Aging office can one assist one in applying for Medicaid.
+Those not eligible for Medicaid should consider working with a Medicaid planner to gain eligibility.

 Those persons already on Medicaid should contact their local Agency of Human Services office to apply for this program.